JorgePe/ir-spybotics/README.md

 ```

-### NOTE: I only tested Channel 1 commands, still need to test the other channels.
+### NOTE: I only tested Channel 1 and Channel 2 commands, still need to test Channel 3 and All channels